JI000000/notesorganizer.com/docs/03_WORKFLOW_AND_STANDARDS.md

 # 03: Workflow, Standards, and Best Practices

-This document serves as the operational handbook for the `notesorganizer.com` / `KortexAI` team.
+This document serves as the operational handbook for the `notesorganizer.com` project.
 It codifies the processes and standards we've developed to ensure efficient, high-quality execution.

 ## 1. Our Golden Workflow